 September 23, 2025

-The 6-foot-1 junior received an injury while tackling receiver Malachi Toney on a third-and-4 play during the second half of Saturday’s 26 -7 loss against Miami.
+Johnson suffered the injury while tackling Miami receiver Malachi Toney on a third-and-4 play during the second half of Saturday’s 26 -7 loss.
 Johnson limped off the field and came back out on crutches with a brace on his right knee.

-Before exiting the game, the 204-pound veteran had four tackles and a breakup pass, his first of the season, on Miami’s opening drive.
+Before exiting the game, the veteran had four tackles and a pass breakup, his first of the season, on Miami’s opening drive.
 He also had an impressive showing against LSU with eight tackles and his first career interception.

 Johnson started the last four games as one of three defensive backs considered starters on the team alongside Cormani McClain and Devin Moore.
 Considering the possibility of an extended healing period, the Tampa native is eligible to redshirt.

-Johnson was one of a handful who received injuries in the Miami game.
+Johnson was one of a handful of UF players who suffered injuries in the Miami game.
 Defensive back Aaron Gates suffered an apparent shoulder injury.
-Defensive lineman Brendan Bett suffered a low-body injury, although nothing seemingly severe.
+Defensive lineman Brendan Bett suffered a low-body injury, although nothing seemingly severe, according to reports.

-Wide receiver J. Michael Sturdicant also took a big hit, and there were reports of a possible concussion.
+Wide receiver J. Michael Sturdivant also took a big hit, suffering a possible concussion, per reports.
 Quarterback DJ Lagway also wore a boot earlier this week due to a toe injury.

-Florida will release an official injury report on Wednesday, Oct.
-1st.
+Florida (1-3) will release an official injury report Oct.
+1.

 Category: College Football, Gators Football